 Software requirements specification (SRS)

 The first milestone in the creation of a product is software design.
 EDISON's specialists have completed hundreds of design tasks and have dealt with software requirements specifications that are thousands of pages long.
-We are comfortable working with both English and Russian.
 Examples of requirements specifications, reports, briefs, instructions and concepts may be viewed below.

 01 Design architecture We create the software architecture.